LL-Pengfei/CS1010-AY1819S1-Personal/docs/22-efficiency.md

 The two techniques we employed above behave slightly differently.
 For (i), we _opportunistically_ stop our computation once we know the answer when the input is not a prime.
 However, in the _worst case_, when the input is a prime, we still have to check through all $n-2$ divisor, from 2 up to $n-1$, before we can conclude that the input is a prime.
 Thus, for (i), we make our program faster for certain inputs but in the worst case, we are not able to speed up the program.

 The second technique is more interesting and more fruitful.
-With a little math, we can show that we only need to check for the divisor up to $\sqrt(n)$.
+With a little math, we can show that we only need to check for the divisor up to $\sqrt{n}$.
 Here, we are improving the _worst case_ performance of `is_prime`, so whether the input is a prime or not, we always have a speed up.

 How much is the speed up in the worse case?
 In the input above, with the original slow code, in the worst case I need to check through ~10,000,000,001 divisors.
-With the faster version, I only need to check ~$\sqrt(10,000,000,001)$ = ~10,000 divisors.
+With the faster version, I only need to check ~$\sqrt{10,000,000,001}$ = ~10,000 divisors.
 That's where the five order of magnitude speed up comes from.

 ## No Repetition